Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_03_idct_optimization.md

 ### Executing on F1

 The next step is to confirm these results by running on the FPGA attached to the F1 instance.
 Since only the host application was modified, the same precompiled FPGA binary can used.

+1. Bring-up the terminal from which you ran the first IDCT executable.

 1. Copy the host application executable built by SDAccel to the local directory.